-SDPD Chief IDs 2 Detectives, A Married Couple, Killed in Wrong-Way Collision in San Ysidro
+SDPD Chief IDs 2 Detectives, a Married Couple, Killed in Wrong-Way Collision in San Ysidro

 "It’s like seeing your kids sitting there and there’s nothing you can do," Nisleit said.

-The couple was on a scheduled day off but may have been doing background work on a case they were working, which Nisleit said is not uncommon for detectives on their days off.
+The couple was on a scheduled day off but may have been doing background work on a case, which Nisleit said is not uncommon for detectives on their days off.

+Chandler Cline, a cousin of the couple, told NBC 7 they had plans to go to a Los Angeles Angels baseball game Friday night.
+Cline said he got of work Friday afternoon and reached out to Park to plan for their trip up to Anaheim but didn't get a response.
+A short time later, he got the terrible news from his father.

+"I even called him,” Cline said.
+“I just didn't want to believe it, you know?
+[I thought,] he has to walk up this porch right now, give us a hug and just make fun of every single one of us.”

-San Diego Mayor Todd Gloria also attended the news conference.
-After offering condolences to both families, and the city, he thanked the community for their shows of gratitude and appreciation after the tragic news broke.
+San Diego Mayor Todd Gloria also attended the news conference Friday evening.
+After offering condolences to both families, he thanked the community for their shows of gratitude and appreciation after the tragic news broke.

 “It’s the call a mayor never wants to get about two very important officers, a part of our city family, as the Chief mentioned," Gloria said.
 "I want to first off express condolences to the city, to the Huntley and Park families, two families that you heard from the Chief are hurting tonight.
 They need to hear on behalf of our entire city – all 1.5 million people – our tremendous gratitude for the lives of Jamie and Ryan and their service to our city.”